Mentorship program targets next generation talent for next generation challenges

 |0

-This work, Mentorship program targets next generation talent for next generation challenges, by John Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Mentorship program targets next generation talent for next generation challenges, by Kyle Richardson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.